-I, , have read the University of Mobile's Master precondition to assignment to or placem particular agency's substance abuse poli submit to pre-clinical placement drug te reasonable suspicion to believe that I ma ent with cies and sting, ra ay be im reen Policy and Procedure, and understand that as a n any affiliating clinical agency.
-I am subject to that d/or drug/alcohol testing policies, and I am required to undom drug testing, or drug testing when there is apaired.
-By my signature below, I hereby give my g test(s) at a designated laboratory as required by the submit to testing will result in immediat understand that a negative drug test is re e dismis quired f etic Training's policy, a positive drug test or refusal to ssal from the MAT program in which I am enrolled.
-I for matriculation in the athletic training program.
-A ation for the remainder of the academic calendar year. designated laboratory.
-It also constitutes consen t for drug testing by a Master of Athletic Training t for laboratory to release the results of my drug test to the nd for the Program Director to release my drug testing In Witness Whereof, this instrument is e executed I this the day of, 20 WITNESS Signature Applicant's Signature STATE OF Applicant's Printed Name On this day of , 20 , before me appeared To be known to be the person described in and v who executed the foregoing instrument.
-Given under my hand and seal on the da y and y ear above written.
-SEAL M y Commission Expires:
+I, , have read the University of Mobile's Master of Athletic Training (MAT) Program's Drug Screen Policy and Procedure, and understand that as a precondition to assignment to or placement with any affiliating clinical agency.
+I am subject to that particular agency's substance abuse policies and/or drug/alcohol testing policies, and I am required to submit to pre-clinical placement drug testing, random drug testing, or drug testing when there is reasonable suspicion to believe that I may be impaired.
+By my signature below, I hereby give my complete and voluntary consent to any such drug test(s) at a designated laboratory as required by the Master of Athletic Training.

+I understand that pursuant to the Master of Athletic Training's policy, a positive drug test or refusal to submit to testing will result in immediate dismissal from the MAT program in which I am enrolled.
+I understand that a negative drug test is required for matriculation in the athletic training program.
+A positive alcohol test will result in program probation for the remainder of the academic calendar year.

+This notarized document constitutes my consent for drug testing by a Master of Athletic Training designated laboratory.
+It also constitutes consent for laboratory to release the results of my drug test to the Master of Athletic Training Program Director and for the Program Director to release my drug testing screen report to all necessary program entities.

+In Witness Whereof, this instrument is executed this the day of , 20.

+WITNESS

+Signature Applicant's Signature

+Applicant's Printed Name

+STATE OF COUNTY OF

+On this day of , 20, before me appeared

+To be known to be the person described in and who executed the foregoing instrument.

+Given under my hand and seal on the day and year above written.

+SEAL

+My Commission Expires: